csci344/spring2023/pages/syllabus.md

 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 Here are some guidelines to help you understand what is and is not appropriate"

 #### Tutorials
-Helping other students with their in-class tutorial code is allowed and encouraged, but each student should type their own solution.
+Helping other students with their in-class tutorial code is allowed and encouraged, but each student should type their own solution unless otherwise specified in the Tutorial instructions.

-#### Homework and Project Work
+#### Homework
 You are allowed and encouraged to discuss general approaches to solving problems, but all work you submit must be your own.
 Working “together” and presenting variants of the same file is not acceptable.
 Here are some specific guidelines to make sure you don’t cross the line:
 * Do not exchange programs or program fragments in any form – on paper, via e-mail, or by other means.
 * While working with other students, it is perfectly acceptable to ‘look’ at each other’s code (perhaps while helping someone to debug), but you should NEVER be scribing (typing or writing) your own work while looking at someone else’s (on a computer screen, paper, whiteboard, etc.).